sitamgithub-MSIT/PicQ/README.md

 # PicQ

-Visual Question Answering is the task of answering open-ended questions based on an image.
+Visual Question Answering is answering open-ended questions based on an image.
 They output natural language responses to natural language questions about the content of an image.
 This project uses one of the popular multimodal models, [**MiniCPM-o 2.6**](https://huggingface.co/openbmb/MiniCPM-o-2_6) from the Hugging Face model hub.

 [**MiniCPM-o 2.6**](https://huggingface.co/openbmb/MiniCPM-o-2_6) is the latest and most capable model in the MiniCPM-o series, built on **SigLip-400M**, **Whisper-medium-300M**, **ChatTTS-200M**, and **Qwen2.5-7B** with a total of 8B parameters.
 MiniCPM-o 2.6 significantly improves upon its predecessor, boasting advanced real-time speech conversation and multimodal live streaming capabilities.
 It surpasses proprietary models in visual and speech understanding, offers efficient processing, and provides easy usage options.